 That was last Wednesday.
 It's not really over yet if you count the reflections and wrap up.
-It was a lot of different things to different people.
-I'm still collecting and organizing links and stories to make sure as many as possible get shared and archived.
-Mainstream media an miss those chasing sound bites and quotes from the usual sources.
+It was a lot of different things to different people ~ tl;dr. I'm still collecting and organizing links and stories to make sure as many as possible get shared and archived.
+Mainstream and local media, Facebook pages and blog posts.
+Links harvested from Twitter.
+I won't miss the signal boosting, post churning or chasing sound bites and quotes.

 Did I walkout?

 No, I did not.
 I'm retired, nearly housebound to boot.
 On the recommendation of a mutual friend, @AddieJunct (AJ), who was helping her, NA invited me to come on for digital media -- be an IT consultant.
 I agreed but asked to remain low profile.
 Another story, tl;dr. NAWD needed someplace online where, unlike Facebook, adjuncts could communicate anonymously.
 After an online bulletin board never quite took off, I recommended a Tumblr with setting options to enable anonymity, guest posts and questions.
 NA's niece opened an account for her.
 I set up and ran the National Adjunct Tumblr, and started an archive to have a record of NAWD's digital footprint.
 AJ and I both put in a lot of social media time on multiple platforms.
 She stayed on top of AN's Twitter stream and DMs when it got busy.
 On Facebook, adjuncts across the country flocked to the page and stayed, as FB puts it, to "engage with the page."
 That was (and remains) NA's domain, over 7,000 strong.